ephemeral-laboratories/dsstore-kotlin/RELEASING.md

 2. Update version number in `gradle.properties` to the next version number in the sequence.
 Consider [Semantic Versioning](https://semver.org/) when choosing the next version number.
+3. Update `CHANGES.md` to show the same version number and today's date.
-3. Commit and push that change
+4. Commit and push those changes.
-4. Tag that commit with the same version number
+5. Tag that commit with the same version number
-5. Push that tag
+6. Push that tag
-6. Run the release tasks
+7. Run the release tasks

     ```shell
     ./gradlew publishAllPublicationsToMavenRepository -PrealRelease=true
     ./gradlew publishPlugins
     ```

-7. Go to Nexus and manually Close and Release the staging repo
+8. Go to Nexus and manually Close and Release the staging repo
-8. Update version number to an appropriate next version number and put "-SNAPSHOT" back on the end.
+9. Update version number to an appropriate next version number and put "-SNAPSHOT" back on the end.
-9. Commit and push that change
+10. Commit and push that change